Today we will visit markets and specialty stores searching for Herbs and Spices in different places in Israel.

 In recent years, culinary tours that include tasting became very popular in more touristic markets.
-I have seen then in markets of Tel Aviv and Jerusalem.
+I have seen them in the markets of Tel Aviv and Jerusalem.
 And this is one of them:

 It is a big store surrounded by fields where they grow most of the spices.
 Moreover, they offer free tours in those fields in Hebrew where they tell you about different spices and their health benefits.

 If you are in the area and want some spices, then you will most probably find what you want.

 Besides natural spices, they offer many different mixtures.
 And suggestions on how to use these mixtures.
 Moreover, there are many workers in place, and if you are not sure or have a question, you can consult them.

 And the last series of photos was made in a small store in Kfar Saba.
 There are such stores in almost every city.

 What Spices to Buy in Israel?

 The significant advantage of spices and herbs is that most of them do not go bad.
 And you can store them for long periods.

 Moreover, they are usually light and not bulky, thus will not take a lot of space in luggage.
 These facts make them ideal for traveling.
 Having said that, I rarely buy any food products when going abroad.
 The world today is very global, and you can buy everything online.
 For example, I purchase teas at iHerb.

 But, if you are not into online shopping, then consider something from the most popular list above.
 Something that suits your taste and local produce.

 If you are looking for ideas for souvenirs from Israel, then check out “What Are The Best Things To Buy In Israel?” in Useful Information For Tourists To Israel guide.